vgurianov/uml-sp/docs/conception.md

 # UML2 SP conception
 The UML2 SP is result of development of conception represent in work (Richter et al. 2000) but include a series of significantly new ideas.
-This is the following three  provisions: communicative paradigm, double semantics, and semiotic approach.
+This is the following three  propositions: communicative paradigm, double semantics, and semiotic approach.

 **Communicative paradigm.**